zesty-io/module-mui-styles/styles-variables-sync.md

 ```

-### 📝 Please take note that the `ThemeProvider` can be imported in any component or can be used in a specific component file only, the example above is just a general example
+### 📝 Please take note that the `ThemeProvider` can be imported exclusively in a specific component, the example above is just a general scenario to apply the theme to the webpage as a whole.

 For more details about customizing theme, kindly see in the [MUI Documentation](https://mui.com/material-ui/customization/theming/)